nareshkmn/AIGuardAgent/README.md

 * **LLM Interaction:** If an unrecognized person is detected, the system generates a context-specific prompt and sends it to the Groq LLM.

 ## File Structure:
+* AI_guard_mode.ipynb: The main Jupyter Notebook containing all the code for enrollment, modular tests, and the final integrated application.
+* requirements.txt: A list of all necessary Python libraries for easy installation.
+* trusted_faces/: A directory where you must place the training images for trusted individuals.

 ## Setup and Installation